ToucanToco/weaverbird/docs/_docs/user-interface/fillna.md

 <img src="../../img/docs/user-interface/fillna_step_form.jpg" width="350" />

-- `Replace null values in...`: the target column
+- `Replace null values in...`: the target columns

 - `With...`: the value that will replace null values